ku-cylee/ca-mgmt-server/docs/api.md

             path: string,
             createdAt: timestamp,
         }],
+        submissionFiles: [{
+            id: number,
+            name: string,
+            createdAt: timestamp,
+        }],
     }
     ```
+    - 403
+        + Requester is student and the lab `labName` is not yet open.
     - 404
         + Lab `labName` does not exist.
         + Requester is not admin and the lab `labName` is deleted.
-        + Requester is student and the lab `labName` is not yet open.

 ### POST /lab
 * Creates a lab from the request.